2021 Nicaraguan general election

 General elections were held in Nicaragua on 7 November 2021 to elect the President, the National Assembly and members of the Central American Parliament.
+These were the last elections held before Ortega's abolition of elections in Nicaragua in 2026, citing a perceived need to form a "wall" against opposition movements.

 President Daniel Ortega of the Sandinista National Liberation Front sought re-election, while five opposition candidates appeared on the ballot.
 In early June, police arrested five other potential opposition candidates: Cristiana Chamorro Barrios, Arturo Cruz Jr., Félix Maradiaga, Juan Sebastián Chamorro and Miguel Mora.
 In July candidates Medardo Mairena and Noel Vidaurre were arrested, while Luis Fley and María Asunción Moreno went into exile due to threats of arrest.
 Critics stated that these arrests were intended to prevent the opposition candidates from running against Ortega.

 The deadline for candidates to register was 2 August 2021.
 On 6 August the small party Citizens for Liberty (CxL) was disqualified from running by the Supreme Electoral Council after a complaint by the right-wing Constitutionalist Liberal Party (PLC), the largest opposition party in parliament, because the leadership of a party by someone holding dual Nicaraguan-US citizenship is illegal.
 As a result PLC presidential candidate Milton Arcia resigned in protest, claiming the PLC was still under the influence of disgraced former president Arnoldo Alemán.
 On 3 August CxL vice-presidential candidate Berenice Quezada had been placed under house arrest and disqualified from running, charged with inciting violence, provocation and conspiracy to commit terrorist acts.

 The elections were described as a sham by the European Union, the Organization of American States, the United States, the Community of Latin American and Caribbean States, and some independent election observers and human rights groups, due to the intimidation, detention and disqualification of opposition journalists and politicians, since in their view these actions secured victory for Ortega and his allies.